 When you lose a loved one in a preventable accident, it changes your life.
 A single negligent action by a drunk driver, careless property manager, or unskilled product developer can leave you without the love and financial support of a partner, parent, or child.
 If that happens to you, we firmly believe you are entitled to justice.

-The wrongful death attorneys at Harris Velázquez Gibbens can help you file a wrongful death claim against the party or parties that caused the fatal accident.
-We offer compassionate support and honest guidance to help you make informed decisions in challenging circumstances.
+The wrongful death attorneys at Harris Velázquez Gibbens, your dedicated Hillsboro Wrongful Death Lawyers, can help you file a wrongful death claim against the party or parties that caused the fatal accident.
+Our legal team offers compassionate support and honest guidance to help you make informed decisions in challenging circumstances.
 To learn more about your rights when it comes to wrongful death claims, we invite you to speak to a personal injury lawyer at our Hillsboro law firm.

 Bringing a Wrongful Death Claim in Oregon